rongjiecomputer/tensorflow-xla-aot-windows/README.md

 Comment out this Bazel rule as we will not be building LLVM with Bazel.

+> Note:
+>
+> Tensorflow updates the version of LLVM used quite frequently, so be prepared
+> to fetch and build LLVM again after merging commits from upstream.

 ## Configure and build LLVM with CMake.

 Some CMake flags you might want to use for faster build: